 The second option of creating the content from scratch increases the expenses besides taking more time and effort.
 This is the reason why companies always opt for translating the content.
 No matter which option you choose, you need to keep in mind that the information should be relevant and easier to understand.

-Localization is used by some of the top-notch entities of the world for targeting their multilingual audience.
+According to EraBright, localization is used by some of the top-notch entities of the world for targeting their multilingual audience.
 Now, social media has countless posts, and getting a high ranking is a daunting task.
 However, the secret to a higher ranking lies in quality content, and in this context, the secret lies in multilingual content.

 A bit more about localization